nicholsons/comp0034-week8/activities/activities-rest.md

 ... existing code ...
 ```

+### 2.2 Create Marshmall SQLAlchemy schemas

-You now need to define Marshmallow SQLAlchemy schemas.
+You now need to define [Marshmallow SQLAlchemy schemas as per their documentation](https://marshmallow-sqlalchemy.readthedocs.io/en/latest/#generate-marshmallow-schemas).
 These allow Marshmallow to essentially 'translate' the fields for a SQLAlchemy object and provide methods that allow you to convert the objects to JSON.

-There are two methods for creating schemas shown below.
-The first example you would use if you wish to only provide some, not all, the fields from a class in the data.
-The second provides all the fields.

 For this paralympics example the code is given for you below.
+There are two methods for creating schemas in this code.

+The first example (for Region) you would use if you wish to only provide some, not all, the fields from a class in the data.
+This inherits `ma.SQLAlchemySchema` and you then need to state the fields that you wish to be included in the data.

+The second example (for Event) provides all the fields.
+This inherits `ma.SQLAlchemyAutoSchema` and this automatically includes all the fields from your models class so you do not have to repeat them.

+`model = Region` states the name of the model class.
+You need to include this.

+`sqla_session = db.session` tells Marshmallow the session to use to work with the database.
+You need to include this.

+`load_instance = True` is optional and will deserialize to model instances

+`include_fk = True` is only needed if you want the foreign key field to be included in the data.

+`include_relationships = True` is only needed if you have relationships between tables.

 Create a file called `schemas.py`: